Creating a Custom Walk-in Closet

 Other objects from the Furnishings (Interior) library category that you can use to accessorize a walk-in closet include:

-Vanities, dressing tables or dressers, available in the Desks and Storage Furniture libraries.
+Vanities, dressing tables or dressers, available in Chief Architect Core Catalogs>Interiors>Storage Furniture,

-Floor or wall mirrors, available in the Interior Accessories> Frames and Mirrors and Bonus Household Items libraries.
+Floor or wall mirrors, available in the Library Browser under Chief Architect Core Catalogs>Interiors>Accessories>Mirrors and Frames and in Bonus Household Items libraries.

-Baskets or storage bins, available in the Interior Accessories library.
+Baskets or storage bins, available in Library Browser under Chief Architect Core Catalogs>Interiors>Accessories>.

 Remember, too, that lighting plays an important role in any room - including custom closets.
 For example, you can include directional lighting to focus attention on important features in the closet and also maximize the usability of the space.